 We love our furry adventure friends!
 Currently, dogs are only allowed at certain huts during certain seasons.
 They must be well-behaved and picked up after (carry out – do not throw in privies!).
 For more details, please check each individual’s hut information tab on our website, linked here.

-– NO PETS are allowed at Dark Star Cabin, Spikehorn Yurt, or Triple Creek Cabin.
+– NO PETS are allowed at Spikehorn Yurt or Triple Creek Cabin.

 – Chittenden Brook Hut and Grout Pond Hut do not allow pets inside the hut, though they may visit the campground and surrounding trails on leash.

-– Crow’s Nest allows pets – please check CHSNA website to confirm on which trails dogs are allowed.
+– Crow’s Nest and Dark Star Cabin, allows pets – please check CHSNA website to confirm on which trails dogs are allowed.

 – Butternut Cabin allows pets during summer months only.